LaMatemaga/LaMatemaga/README.md

 ## About me
-- 🐈 Cat person
+- 🐈 Cat person and 🎮 Zelda fan

 - 🍵 Tea lover, but wouldn't mind sharing a coffee ☕️ or a beer 🍻

-- 🥳 I just finished my Bachelor of Science in Mathematics degree!
+- 🥳 I just finished my Bachelor of Science in Mathematics degree this year!

 - 👩🏻‍🏫 I am working on [mathematics content for developers](https://github.com/LaMatemaga/CF-Matematicas) to make it easier to understand.
 Math should be fun!
 I'm also working on [material to learn how to code in R](https://github.com/LaMatemaga/Introduccion-a-R).
 Both repositories are in Spanish!

-- 🌱 I’m currently learning about Rust and Amazon Web Services
+- 🌱 I’m currently learning about Databricks (for the ML Associate Certification) and Amazon Web Services (for the Cloud Practitioner Certification)

-- 🙋🏻‍♀️ I love volunteering for events related to Inclusion & Diversity!
-I'm currently a [Women Techmaker Ambassador](https://www.womentechmakers.com/ambassadors/profiles/6373c8aa108c6b079a57f968/cynthia_castillo)
+- 🙋🏻‍♀️ I love volunteering for events!
+I'm currently an [AWS Community Builder](https://aws.amazon.com/developer/community/community-builders/community-builders-directory/?cb-cards.sort-by=item.additionalFields.cbName&cb-cards.sort-order=asc&awsf.builder-category=cb-type%23ai-ml&awsf.location=location%23latam&awsf.year=year%232023), [AWS User Group Colead](https://www.meetup.com/es-ES/awsugmty/), a [Women Techmaker Ambassador](https://www.womentechmakers.com/ambassadors/profiles/6373c8aa108c6b079a57f968/cynthia_castillo), and [GDG Monterrey Coorganizer](https://gdg.community.dev/gdg-monterrey-1/)

 - 😂 Fun fact: I made my first dashboard using Google Sheets.
 And it was for an AR game called [Ingress](https://www.ingress.com/)!
 It helped us coordinate multiple sites at the same time